Facts about Anne Frank

 When German troops occupied the Netherlands, Anne Frank and her family spent two years hiding from the Nazis in a small set of rooms in Amsterdam, protected by non-Jewish friends.
 The Franks were finally discovered in August of 1944 and sent to concentration camps; Anne Frank died the next year in a typhus epidemic at the camp at Bergen-Belsen.

 Her diary was published in 1947 in the Netherlands under the title Het Achterhuis (in English, The Annex).
 The diary was translated into more than 50 languages and sold millions of copies.
-Now more commonly known as The Diary of Anne Frank, it has remained in print in the 21st century.
+Now more commonly known as The Diary of Anne Frank, it has remained in print into the 21st century.

 A theatrical version of The Diary of Anne Frank opened on Broadway in 1955, winning the Pulitzer Prize.
 In 1997 a reworked version of the play appeared on Broadway with Natalie Portman playing Anne Frank.